 To meet requirements of the CAB baseline requirements section 5.
-DigiCert performs annual risk assessments that identify and assess reasonably foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any certificate data or certificate issuance process.
-DigiCert also routinely assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that DigiCert has in place to control such risks.
+DigiCert performs, at the minimum, an annual risk assessment that identifies and assesses reasonably foreseeable internal and external threats that could result inunauthorized access, disclosure, misuse, alteration, or destruction of any certificate data or certificate issuance process.
+These assessments include external and internal pen testing activities as well as vulnerability scanning done per the requirements in section 1.1, contractual requirements, and audit requirements.

+DigiCert also routinely Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that DigiCert has in place to counter such threats.